juicedata/juicefs/docs/en/administration/fault_diagnosis_and_analysis.md

 - `write`: Operation type
 - `(17669,8666,4993160)`: The input parameters of the current operation type.
 For example, the input parameters of the `write` operation in the example are the inode of the written file, the size of the written data, and the offset of the written file.
 Different operation types have different parameters.
 For details, please refer to the [`vfs.go`](https://github.com/juicedata/juicefs/blob/main/pkg/vfs/vfs.go) file.
 - `OK`: Indicate the current operation is successful or not.
 If it is unsuccessful, specific failure information will be output.
-- `<0.000010>`: The time (in seconds) that the current operation cost
+- `<0.000010>`: The time (in seconds) that the current operation takes.

 You can debug and analyze performance issues with access log, or try using `juicefs profile <mount-point>` to see real-time statistics.
-Run `juicefs profile -h` or refer to [here](../benchmark/operations_profiling.md) to learn more about this subcommand.
+Run `juicefs profile -h` or refer to [Operations Profiling](../benchmark/operations_profiling.md) for details.

 Different JuiceFS clients obtain access log in different ways, which are described below.